Mahagon/ProtectMyFireplace/README.md

 ## Usage

 1. Place two netherrack blocks on top of each other.
-2. Surround the lower netherrack block with trapdoors (optional).
+2. Surround the lower netherrack block with trapdoors (at least one).
 3. Ignite the top netherrack block to create a protected fireplace.

-Users with the `pmf.createfireplace` permission can create fireplaces, and the fire above netherrack will be protected from being extinguished.
+Users with the `pmf.createfireplace` permission can create fireplaces, and the fire above netherrack will be protected from being extinguished by left clicking on it.

 ## Permissions